 If this is my task—to rejuvenate soils, reestablish rare foods, and teach others to do the same—then who is to say it’s not just as important a fight?

-Cat describes her family's "small scale certified organic biodiversified agricultural enterprise."
+Kia describes her family's "small scale certified organic biodiversified agricultural enterprise."

-Cat has grown up with Bittersweet Farm, her hands feeling/helping the soil heal.
-Before Cat’s parents, Brian, and Ann Bennett, moved to the St. Lawrence River Watershed (Haudonoshonee Territory) in 1999, the land on which Bittersweet Farm sits was a small scale conventional dairy operation.
+Kia has grown up with Bittersweet Farm, her hands feeling/helping the soil heal.
+Before Kia’s parents, Brian, and Ann Bennett, moved to the St. Lawrence River Watershed (Haudonoshonee Territory) in 1999, the land on which Bittersweet Farm sits was a small scale conventional dairy operation.
 The farm is in the settler community of De Peyster, St. Lawrence County: a north eastern, often forgotten corner of New York State.

 Learn about the Bennett's "diverse operation."